odino/odino.github.com/source/_posts/2018-09-14-security-hardening-http-cookies.markdown

 See where this is getting?
 If you click on the submit button, cleverly disguised as an attractive prize, $1000 is going to be transferred from your account.
-This is a cross site request forgery -- nothing more, nothing less.
+This is a cross-site request forgery -- nothing more, nothing less.

 Traditionally, there have been 2 ways to get rid of CSRF: